Five below-the-radar classics you need to read, by the editors who rediscovered them

 by Lucia Berlin

-Until the posthumous publication of this collection of stories, Lucia Berlin was ‘one of America’s best kept secrets.’
-Writing consistently from the 1960s to the late 90s, she published seventy-six stories during her lifetime and inspired a small but devoted literary following, including the writer Lydia Davis.
-Fame came in 2015, eleven years after her death, when her close friend, writer and editor Stephen Emerson compiled A Manual for Cleaning Women.
+Lucia Berlin was relatively unknown during her lifetime, but eleven years after her death, forty-three of her short stories were selected for publication in A Manual for Cleaning Women.
 These semi-autobiographical tales of working-class people and their everyday lives – in the laundromat, in the ER, in schools, in other people’s houses – are as relevant and fresh as they were when they were written.

 A Different Drummer